dyhes/zulip/templates/zerver/help/gdpr-compliance.md

 ## Controllers and processors

 There are two key relationships that are defined in the GDPR.
-As a customer of Zulip Cloud, you operate as the controller when using our products and services.
-You have the responsibility for ensuring that the personal data you are collecting is being processed in a lawful manner as described above and that you are using processors, such as Zulip Cloud, that are committed to handling the data in a compliant manner.
+As a customer of Aloha Cloud, you operate as the controller when using our products and services.
+You have the responsibility for ensuring that the personal data you are collecting is being processed in a lawful manner as described above and that you are using processors, such as Aloha Cloud, that are committed to handling the data in a compliant manner.

-Zulip Cloud is considered a **data processor**.
+Aloha Cloud is considered a **data processor**.
 We act on the instructions of the controller (you).
 Similar to controllers, processors are expected to enumerate how they handle personal data, which we have outlined in this document and the legal documents listed